mnihl/practicalwork2morgan/README.md

 - I went with the topic from my Practical Work I group work for my Topic section, and gave a recap about the topic, why it interested me and us as a group, and why it is an exciting topic in general.
 - For the degree page, there was a lot of content to fill in, I decided to make a table with the columns: Semester, Course, Category, as was requested in the specifications for this project.
 - I created the FCE page with information taken from the slides "Unit 0 - Intro"
+- Added CSS styling to all pages, I went with blue and white/grey as the main colors of this webpage which correlates with the thematic colors of the university.
+The navbar and footer are always in blue while the content of the page is white and with black text to be the most legible, surrounded by a darker grey exterior shell around the page.
+I made the table containing the courses of my university degree as well the link to FCE information cover the entire page, so that the elements of the table were less crammed and it was not in the corner of the user's eyes but rather the center.

 ## Problems encountered